fcrozatier/f-stack/packages/reflow/README.md

 Handles attributes on an `Element`.
 Creates a functorial mapping with the element `setAttribute` and `removeAttribute` methods.

+> [TIP!]
+You can pass `attr` and `AttrSink` a tag name as a type parameter for
+> stronger type safety.
+All HTML, SVG and MathML tags are supported

 ```ts
 import { attr, type AttrSink, html, on } from "@f-stack/reflow";